 Basic net loss per common share is determined by dividing net loss by the weighted-average number of common shares outstanding during the period, without consideration of common stock equivalents.
-Diluted net income per share is computed by dividing net income by the weighted-average number of common stock equivalents outstanding for the period.
-The treasury stock method was used to determine the dilutive effect of the Company's stock option grants, restricted stock units and warrants.
+Diluted net loss per share is computed by dividing net loss by the weighted-average number of common stock equivalents outstanding for the period.
+The treasury stock method is used to determine the dilutive effect of the Company's stock options and restricted stock units (RSUs).